Princeton-CDH/startwords/content/issues/2/creating-and-recreating-virtual-community/index.md

 date: 2021-10-01 # TODO: Update date
 doi: 10.5281/zenodo.3713678 # TODO: update doi
 pdf: https://zenodo.org/record/3713678/files/their-data-ourselves.pdf # TODO: update pdf link
-images: # TODO: insert pullquote screenshot in \images directory
+images: # TODO: pullquote will make this media-rich article too busy, so select a screenshot (perhaps of one of the embedded tweets or youtube videos) for social sharing and place it in \images directory
 ---

 ## Douglass Day’s annual celebrations before the pandemic